bahgat-ahmed/Sentiment-Classification-How-To-Frame-Problems-for-a-Neural-Network/README.md

 This is a project I have implemented in the Natural Language Processing (NLP) Udacity Nanodegree in the **Sentiment Analysis** extracurricular course in the Nanodegree.

+---
+**NOTE**

+reviews.txt file is missing here becuase it was too big to be uploaded on Github.
+So instead, I have uploaded it to a google drive and you can find it here: [!reviews.txt](https://drive.google.com/drive/my-drive)

+---

 The following is the guide written at the beginning of the notebook explaining the 6 small projects that form this Notebook.
 The details are found in the Notebook.